pradipsubedi/WQU-DS-ClassNotes/README.md

 ## WorldQuant University Data Science Course

-This repo contains study materials, lab records, assignments assignment instructions, etc. of the 6 month programme, offered by **WQU**.
+This repo contains study materials, lab records, assignments, assignment instructions, etc. of the 6 month programme, offered by **WQU**.

 Checkout the programme guide for more details below ! <br>